Microscopic dynamics and Bose-Einstein condensation in liquid helium: Results and discussion

-The transits are relevant to superfluidity because they enable liquid flow and set its properties.
-At fixed cage volume, a transit involves surmounting very large energy barrier due to steep interatomic repulsion and hence long waiting times.
-Instead, the transit is enabled by temporary increase of the cage volume due to fluctuations, thermal or quantum \cite{frenkel,dyre}.
+Mobile transit atoms are relevant to superfluidity because they enable liquid flow and set its properties.
+At fixed cage volume, a transit involves surmounting large energy barrier due to steep interatomic repulsion and hence very long waiting times.
+Instead, the transit is enabled by temporary increase of the cage volume due to fluctuations, thermal or quantum, as proposed by Frenkel \cite{frenkel} and widely appreciated since \cite{dyre}.
 This is illustrated in Figure 1: when neighbouring atoms move out of the way, the transit to the neighbouring cage takes place where the oscillation resumes until the next transit, and so on.

 The transit is a quantum-mechanical object: the de Broglie wavelength at 4 K where helium condenses is about 4 \AA, and is larger than the interatomic separation \cite{annett}.
 To write the wavefunction of the transit, we consider its translational motion between two quasi-equilibrium positions in Figure 1.
-The transit is a fast process lasting during the shortest time scale in the system close to the Debye vibration period, $\tau_{\rm D}$.
-The potential $V(x)$ acting on the transit from surrounding particles can be assumed as slowly-varied during the transit so that the WKB approximation applies:
+The transit is a fast process lasting during the shortest time scale in the system close to the Debye vibration period, $\tau_{\rm D}$ \cite{frenkel,dyre}.
+The potential $V(x)$ acting on the transit from surrounding particles can be assumed as slowly-varying during the fast transit process so that the Wentzel–Kramers–Brillouin approximation applies: